CKingX/haveibeenpwned/README.md

 # haveibeenpwned

-haveibeenpwned is a command-line application that uses [have i been pwned?](https://haveibeenpwned.com/) service.
+haveibeenpwned is a command-line application that uses [have i been pwned?](https://haveibeenpwned.com/) service and can create and use Binary Fuse filter for efficient query at cost of false positives.
 This is still WIP.

 # Roadmap
 [x] Interactively check compromised password using HIBP API (requires internet)